Aziz Ahmed (general)

-Aziz Ahmed (Note: আজিজ আহমেদ) (Note: SBP SUP psc) (born 1 January 1961) is a retired Bangladeshi four star general who was the chief of army staff of the Bangladesh Army from 25 June 2018 to 24 June 2021.
+Aziz Ahmed (Note: আজিজ আহমেদ) (Note: SBP, BSP, BGBM, PBGM, BGBMS, psc, G, PhD) (born 1 January 1961) is a retired Bangladeshi four star general who was the chief of army staff of the Bangladesh Army from 25 June 2018 to 24 June 2021.

 Early life and education

 Aziz was born on 1 January 1961 in Narayanganj.
 His ancestral home is in the village of Tarki in Sultanabad Union at Matlab Uttar Upazila of Chandpur District.
 He is the third child of Abdul Wadud, who was a retired Master warrant officer of Bangladesh Air Force and senior ground manager of Biman Bangladesh Airlines in his later career, and Renuja Begum who was a homemaker.
 He completed his secondary school from Mohammadpur Government High School in 1977 and high school from Notre Dame College.
 He also attained the engineering seminar in Textile Technology from Bangladesh University of Textiles in 1980.
 And in 1983, he obtained his Bachelor of Science from Chittagong University.
 Aziz enlisted to Bangladesh Military Academy on 7 August 1981 in 8th BMA long course, and was commissioned in the 2nd field artillery regiment on 10 June 1983.
 He is a graduate of Defence Services Command and Staff College and furthermore completed his three master's degrees, in defence studies (MDS), in Master of Science at Technical engineering from National University and also Masters in Business Administration at Executive from American International University-Bangladesh.
 He earned his PhD degree on Border Management Challenges of Border Guard Bangladesh (BGB): Issues in Transnational Threat from Bangladesh University of Professionals under supervision of Nazmul Ahsan Kalimullah.